TO MAKE EVERYONE MORE GREEN

 keeps some hot water available day and night.

 This would would use many kilowatt-hours of electricity every month.

 Then I could could turn off my hot-water heater

 and ask Al Gore to pay for this huge

 Even tho my condo does have central air conditioning,

-I did not use it at all during the past four summers.
+I did not use it at all during the past five summers.

 I assume that Al Gore did use air conditioning.